cancerit/cgpRna/README.md

 * [bedtools](https://github.com/arq5x/bedtools2/) Unless already in the install location bin directory
 * [blastn](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) Used by tophat-fusion post
 * [HTSeq](https://pypi.python.org/packages/3c/6e/f8dc3500933e036993645c3f854c4351c9028b180c6dcececde944022992/HTSeq-0.6.1p1.tar.gz) used for read counting
-N.B. samtools is also a dependency but this is installed by PCAP-Core which should have already been installed (see above).

 If you are planning to use the fusion pipeline, specifically defuse_fusion.pl, the deFuse config.txt file will need to be updated with the installed locations of a number of tools.